Obley, New South Wales

-Obley, New South Wales located at 32°44′54″S 148°36′04″ is a hamlet of Cabonne Shire Council, New South Wales.
+Obley, New South Wales located at 32°44′54″S 148°36′04″ is a locality of Cabonne Shire Council, New South Wales, located 50 km south of Dubbo.

-The village of Obley is on Obley Road where it crosses the Little River, a few miles west of Yeoval, New South Wales.
+Obley is along Obley Road where it crosses the Little River.
 A larger town was laid out but it never developed, due to the competition with nearby Yeoval which was on the railwayline.

+The locality has a population of 94 people as of the 2021 census.